-Under the patronage of the Roman Catholic Bishop of Portland, St. Dominic Academy is a Catholic co-educational PK – 12 school.
+Under the patronage of the Roman Catholic Bishop of Portland, St. Dominic Academy is a Catholic co-educational PK – 8 school.
 Central to the mission of St. Dom’s is the formation of the whole person in the image of Jesus Christ, our Lord and God.
-From our youngest learners to those graduating from high school, our students are called to deepen their relationship with God and each other through integration of the Dominican pillars of Prayer, Study, Community, and Service in every aspect of school life.
+From our youngest learners to those graduating from 8th grade, our students are called to deepen their relationship with God and each other through integration of the Dominican pillars of Prayer, Study, Community, and Service in every aspect of school life.
 Theology classes, weekly Masses, yearly retreats, community building activities, and service to the community form the foundation for educating our students in Veritas Vitae, the True of Life.

 School Chaplain